microsoft/fluentui/rfcs/convergence/apperance-migration.md

 ### New token alias to theme

-Adding a new theme token that the partner could override the existing one.
+Adding a new alias color token (let's say `colorInputBackground`) and use it for all inputs.

 👍 Pros:

-- Easy to do but creating for each input component (?)
+- Easy to do and would work for all inputs

 👎 Cons:

 - Negative impact on performance by increasing variables (as read here: [fluentui/theme-shared-colors.md at d5d510bf1ffcc1a4ed2067e9eb009c84e7beb351 · microsoft/fluentui (github.com)](https://github.com/microsoft/fluentui/blob/d5d510bf1ffcc1a4ed2067e9eb009c84e7beb351/rfcs/react-components/convergence/theme-shared-colors.md))
 - Divergence themes from the original
-- Wouldn't work with iframes
+- Wouldn't work in iframes

+Another option is to add a possibility to override the background using a CSS variable:
+We can use `backgroundColor: var(--inputBackgroundOverride, ${tokens.colorNeutralBackground1})` without setting the `--inputBackgroundOverride` anywhere.
+Then an application can set that variable if it needs to override the background.

+👍 no additional tokens unless needed

+👎 new concept
+👎 one-off just for the Input background

 ### Unify design